Lookup Files

 Figure 35.
 Import CSV File

-You would use such a data table together with the match() functions to add labels to the results of a search.
+Typically, the content is used within the match() to lookup fixed reference information.
 Notice that the values are in quotes, except for the ones for userid, which are integers.
 See the Lookup API reference page for more information on this topic.

-3. Edit the data in the file editor table as you wish, and click + to add rows and columns.
+3. Once created of uploaded, the file can be edited and updated withing the user interface.
+Additional columns and rows can be added to the file using the + button.
 Clicking the tiny information icon next to the file name displays metadata info about the file (created by, time it was created, etc.)

 4. Once you have finished editing, click Save, or click Export if you wish to download the edited file.

-Exporting or Deleting a File
+Export or Delete a File

 Files can be managed by clicking the menu icon next to each file.
 You can either export or delete a file: